njustesen/botbowl/docs/bot-bowl-iv.md

 ## Forward Model
 A forward model was introduced in Bot Bowl III.
 This year, the model is faster, has more features, and is more robust.
 We hope to see a few search-based bots in Bot Bowl IV!

+We would like to thank Mattias Bermell for his awesome work on the forward model!

 Check out the tutorial [how to use the forward model](forward-model.md) and [how to implement a search-based bot](search-based.md) to learn more.

 # Important Dates